Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The single transformation matrix is built from one Dn set of Denavit-Hartenberg parameters.
 Multiplying them in the correct order results in a matrix which is the complete transformation.
 This matrix is the endpoint position and orientation of the tool tip.
 Example: in a robot with tool pointing down vertical, the third column, the Z axis, is (0 0 -1)T.

-The 3x3 rotation submatrix has redundancy, because only 3 parameters are necessary to describe an orientation and 4 to describe a coordinate system.
+The 3x3 rotation submatrix has redundancy, because only 3 parameters are necessary to describe an orientation of one axis and 4 to describe the complete 3-axis coordinate system.
 Among others, the following storage methods are used, part of them are losing information:
 * quaternions with 4 values to store vector (3 values) and rotation angle
 * vector with 3 values to store Z axis direction in case the X and Y axis directions are not important.
 E.g. a CNC spindle constantly rotated, i. e.
 X and Y axis directions are changing, and Z direction stays (hopefully) vertical.
 On CNC 5 axis, the Z direction in respect to the surface changes, but X, Y still change fast.
 * no direction storage

+Quaternions and zaxis mode can be directly set with the B"orientationType=..." parameter, resulting in different calculations.

 An alternative to quaternion storage to store all orientation information is to use Euler angles, which define three axis rotations around specific angles.
-There are 12 subtypes like ZYX or ZYZ'.
-Euler angles have weaknesses compared to Quaternions (gimbal lock, nonlinear segmentation), so Quaternions are used.
+There are 12 subtypes like ZYX (RPY) or ZYZ'.
+Euler angles have weaknesses compared to Quaternions (gimbal lock, nonlinear segmentation of rotations), so Quaternions are used.

 # World coordinate or workpiece mode